Recognize Child Abuse

 When a child or youth chooses to tell you something is happening to them it means they trust you and have identified you as a safe person to talk to.
 It is important to prepare ourselves and know how to react when hearing their story.
 How you react will have an impact on them and it’s crucial to know how to respond and what action needs to be taken.
 Read through the steps below to prepare and know how to help a child or youth in need when they come to you.

-• Thank the child for sharing.
+• Be An Active Listener: Thank the child for sharing.
 Document all information you know for the investigation without seeking additional details from the child.

-• Do not fill in any blanks or ask probing and leading questions.
+• Let The Child Lead: Do not fill in any blanks or ask probing and leading questions.
 Let the child explain in their own words.

-• Reassure that the child is not at fault and will be kept safe by trusted adults.
-Don’t promise outcomes, i.e. “the offender is going to jail”.
+• Assure The Child: Reassure that the child is not at fault and will be kept safe by trusted adults.
+Don’t promise outcomes, i.e. “the offender is going to jail”

-• Receiving information regarding child abuse can be difficult.
+• Practice Self-Care: Receiving information regarding child abuse can be difficult.
 Recognize when you are in need of assistance yourself following a disclosure.

-• Take a deep breath and take action.
+• Report To Authorities: Take a deep breath and take action.

 How to Let a Child Lead